GalaluddinOwais/The-Evolving-Green-Thing/README.md

 # About the project
-#### This project aims to showcase the power of evolution using genetic algorithm by displaying a 2D animation of objects while having their chromosome's genes manifested to check how fitting they are in order to develop the next generation of objects, so it looks like the objects are undergoing trial and error evolution over the generations to learn to achieve a specific predefined goal
+##### This project aims to demonstrate the power of evolution using genetic algorithm by displaying 2D animations of objects while having their chromosome's genes manifested to check how fitting they are, according to which a new generation of objects develops, so it appears like the objects are undergoing trial and error evolution over the generations to learn to achieve a specific predefined goal

 # Key Achievements
-* Implemented a genetic algorithm with different decoding and fitness functions for different goal scenarios
+* Implemented a genetic algorithm with different decodings and fitness functions for different goal scenarios
 * Set up various challenging goals to achieve with a customized 2D environment for each, and introduced some (local minimae) tricks, to finally have the following subprojects:
   * Target The Ball
   * Find The Way To The Roof